-This training aims to provide participants with a clear view of the contractual and economic framework of Exploration & Production in order to apprehend the tools for decision making, financial management and auditing.
+This training aims to provide participants with a clear view of the contractual and economic framework of Exploration & Production in order to apprehend the tools for decision making financial management and auditing.

 Public :

-This course is designed for managers from the upstream sector who require a global picture of all the economic, financial and contractual aspects of exploration and production activities.
+Managers from the upstream sector who require a global picture of all the economic, financial and contractual aspects of exploration and production activities.

 Level :Knowledge